Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Settlement Latency and Limits to Arbitrage

-From this expression immediately follows that transaction costs decrease the expected utility of the arbitrageur.
-A different interpretation of Equation~\eqref{eq:transaction_cost_adjustment} is that transaction costs only increase the instantaneous return required to make the arbitrageur indifferent between trading and staying idle.
-The following lemma summarizes the arbitrageur's decision problem in the presence of transaction costs. \begin{lemma} Under assumptions \ref{assumption:price_process_general} - \ref{assumption:transaction_costs}, the arbitrageur prefers to trade a quantity $q>0$ over staying idle if \end{lemma} \begin{proof} See Appendix~\ref{sec:appendix_proofs}. \end{proof} In addition to transaction costs, in distributed ledger systems, also settlement fees need to be taken into account.
-In such systems, validators typically receive a reward for confirming transactions.
-This reward (at least partly) comprises of fees that originators of transactions offer to potential validators.
-Since the information that can be added to the ledger at any point in time is usually limited, such fees aim to provide validators with incentives to prioritize the settlement of transactions that include a higher fee \citep[see, e.g.,][]{Easley.2017}.
-By offering a higher fee, arbitrageurs can thus decrease the settlement latency they face.
-We extend our framework to incorporate such latency-reducing settlement fees as follows. \begin{assumption} A settlement fee $f>0$ implies a latency distribution $\pi_{t}\left(\tau| f\right)$ that can be ordered in the sense that for $\tilde f > f$, $\pi_{t}\left(\tau| f\right)$ first-order stochastically dominates $\pi_{t}\left(\tau| \tilde f\right)$, i.e., $\mathbb{P}\left(\tau\leq x|\tilde{f}\right)>\mathbb{P}\left(\tau\leq x|f\right)$ for all $x\in\mathbb{R}_+$. \end{assumption}
+Intuitively, Equation~\eqref{eq:transaction_cost_adjustment} shows that transaction costs increase the instantaneous return required to make the arbitrageur indifferent between trading and staying idle.
+The following lemma summarizes the arbitrageur's decision problem in the presence of transaction costs. \begin{lemma} Under assumptions \ref{assumption:price_process_general} - \ref{assumption:transaction_costs}, the arbitrageur prefers to trade a quantity $q>0$ over staying idle if \end{lemma} \begin{proof} All proofs are provided in Appendix~\ref{sec:appendix_proofs}. \end{proof} Most importantly in the context of blockchain-based assets, settlement fees play a pivotal role in the architecture of many consensus protocols.
+Validators typically receive a reward for confirming transactions which (at least partly) comprises fees that originators of transactions offer to provide validators incentives to prioritize the settlement of transactions that include a higher fee \citep[e.g., ][]{Easley.2017, Huberman.2021, Lehar.2022}.